7th Cavalry Brigade (United States)

 Van Voorhis added the 13th Cavalry Regiment, the 68th Field Artillery Battalion, the 7th Reconnaissance Squadron, the 7th Signal Troop, the 4th Medical Troop, the 47th Engineer Troop and the 17th Quartermaster Battalion.
 The 7th Cavalry Brigade was fully formed.
 Van Voorhis remained in command until September 1938, when he was promoted to command the V Corps (United States) at Indianapolis, Indiana.
 Chaffee took over from Van Voorhis.

-On 7 May 1940, the 7th Cavalry Brigade took part in the Louisiana Maneuvers at Monroe, Louisiana that were instrumental in developing the armored division concept.
-The maneuvers concluded on 27 May 1940, and the brigade returned to Fort Knox on 31 May 1940, and preparations began to expand the brigade into a tank division.
+On May 7, 1940, the 7th Cavalry Brigade took part in the Louisiana Maneuvers at Monroe, Louisiana, instrumental in developing the armoured division concept.
+The manoeuvres concluded on 27 May 1940, and the brigade returned to Fort Knox on 31 May 1940, and preparations began to expand the brigade into a tank division.

 After the brutal trench warfare of World War I, the United States was looking for new ways to engage in armed conflict.
-As the German Army invaded France, Belgium, Luxembourg, and the Netherlands, the United States military hierarchy realized that an armored division was essential for a modern army.
-While training outside of Alexandria, Louisiana, the commanders of the 7th Cavalry Brigade met in a high school basement to discuss the creation of an American armored division.
+As the German Army invaded France, Belgium, Luxembourg, and the Netherlands, the United States military hierarchy realized that an armoured division was essential for a modern army.
+While training outside of Alexandria, Louisiana, the commanders of the 7th Cavalry Brigade met in a high school basement to discuss the creation of an American armoured division.
 Major General Frank M. Andrews, Generals Adna R. Chaffee and Bruce Magruder, and Colonel George S. Patton Jr. agreed to recommend to Washington that the U.S. Army establish its first tank division.

 On 10 July 1940, in a conference with the Chief of Staff of the Army, the U.S. Army founded an Armored Force.
-Two weeks later General Adna R. Chaffee was given the order to head the creation of America's first tank division.
+Two weeks later, General Adna R. Chaffee was ordered to head the creation of America's first tank division.

-Soon afterwards the new 1st Armored Division absorbed the 7th Cavalry Brigade.
+Soon afterwards, the new 1st Armored Division absorbed the 7th Cavalry Brigade.